sutirtha1234/button-soundbox-pi4/README.md

 2) press the button you attached

 ## Test directly removing breadboard
 Next test it runs without the breadboard.
 Basically remove the breadboard and connect the wires directly.

-I have used a hack but you should use electrical tape or soldering.
+I have used a dirty hack but you should use electrical tape or soldering.

 <p align="center">
   <img alt="without_breadboard" src="https://github.com/sutirtha1234/button-soundbox-pi4/blob/main/assets/after_removing_breadboard.jpg" width="35%">